fmvilas/spec/publish-subscribe-proposal.md

   onCommentLiked:
     action: receive
     channel: commentLiked
-    description: Sends a notification to the author when one of its comments is liked.
+    description: When a "comment has been liked" message is received, it sends an SMS or push notification to the author.
 ```

 </details>